16 Fantastic Day Trips from Paris by Train

 Disneyland

-Located in Chessy just about 4 minutes away from Paris are two epic Disneyland Paris parks right next to each other: Disneyland Park and Walt Disney Studios Park.
+Located in Chessy just a quick train ride away from Paris are two epic Disneyland Paris parks right next to each other: Disneyland Park and Walt Disney Studios Park.

 For first-timers who love rides, you absolutely cannot miss rides like Ratatouille: The Adventure, Crush Coaster, Phantom Manor, Hyperspace Mountain, or Big Thunder Mountain.